sdelestang/POTBot/README.md

 # POTBot
-Smart camera systems for tracking climate change underwater
+Smart camera systems for tracking climate change underwater in fish and habitat